 In these times of pandemonium and chaos, it is sometimes difficult to find a bit of calm, respite from the uncertainty.
 It is time to reminiscence, and indulge in enjoyable events of the past, bask in their glory.
 I am thinking of our wonderful time at Isle of Skye in September last year.

 I was looking for a time away from my daily monotony, a time away from my work from home desk, a time out in to the nature, perhaps a sensory challenge.
 Nature and woods with its multitude of sights and sounds changing with the season, has a way of drawing me out of the slumber.
-We do go out on nature trails and walks, a way of getting fresh air, a bit of outdoors.
+We do go out in the nature , trails and walks, it is our way of getting fresh air, a bit of outdoors, but it is not for long.
 It was that mellow time of the year, before the onset of winter and darker evenings, when the leaves and trees are a range of colors, there is an all round glow of yellow and oranges, the leaves breaking away gently from the trees, carried away by autumn breeze and finally findings its way to the earth, the gentle swishing the boots make over the russets and pinks on the ground, now and then there is a thud of a conker landing on to the ground, and there is a hint of tranquility hanging about in the air.
 Its hard not to yearn for the outside.
 We have had our days out in nature earlier in the Summer by way of picnics in the woodlands.
 Perhaps the heart desired a bit of more.

 I am finding it hard to believe we are already in to the second week of 2021.
 The year 2020 seems to have just gone by, and like many others I wanted to bid adieu to 2020 as quickly as possible.
 At the same time it feels like an eternity of being in social distancing and in this new world of new normal.
 Since March 2020 so much has happened in this world of ours and at the same time I feel that the year has just whizzed past.
 How can I feel exactly opposing thoughts at the same time.
 Well I am going to park the thought and muse and analyze about it another day.
 For today I want to reminiscence.